learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 #### `App`

 This component already contains a `Router` wrapper where we'll include our particular routes.
-App should render our `Navbar` and 4 __React Router__ `Route` components with paths to __/, /movies, /directors & /actors__ and has a props of the corresponding component.
-When a user visits the root url, they should see the Home component.
-Since a `Router` wrapper can only wrap one element, use a `div` to wrap the `Navbar` and routes.
+Inside this element, we'll need to render our `Navbar` and 4 __React Router__ `Route` components with paths to __/, /movies, /directors & /actors__ and rendering the respective components.
+When a user visits the root URL, they should see the `Home` component.

+**Note**: Since a `Router` wrapper can only wrap one child element, use a `div` to wrap the `Navbar` and `Route`s.
 This allows us to apply a CSS class at the App component level.

 #### `Navbar`